 Welcome

-Here you’ll find my published and forthcoming books, essays, and excerpts — each one a meditation on what it means to live fully, to inherit history, and to reclaim the self.
+Here you’ll find published and forthcoming books, essays, and excerpts — each one a meditation on what it means to live fully, to inherit history, and to reclaim the self.

 ✨ Recent highlights include: